GoogleChromeLabs/benchmark-workloads/README.md

 - `build:static`: Bundles all necessary files and copies them into a `dist` folder.
 - `start:static`: Starts a node server to serve files from the `dist` folder.

+### Workload-Benchmark communication

+To enable communication between the workloads and a benchmark using postMessage, the [benchmark-connector](#benchmark-connector) package is used.
+Each workload that opts into this feature has the benchmark-connector package installed.
+Some workloads use a `prepare` script to copy the relevant JavaScript file to the appropriate directory.

 ### How to build all workloads

-To build all apps, the following script can be used:
+To run the build script on all apps, the following command can be used:

 ```bash
 pnpm run build:apps